 Presbyopia The age-related loss of near or reading vision associated with decreased function of the natural crystalline lens.
 It is inevitable for all eyes and becomes symptomatic in patients with good distance vision at an average age of 45.
-For those who have hyperopia it may be earlier, for those who have myopia it may be later (14-4)
+For those who have hyperopia it may be earlier, for those who have myopia it may be later (313)

 Presbyopia correcting intraocular lenses Similar to standard intraocular lenses, but differ in their ability to provide both near and distance vision in the same eye.
 There are several different types, all of which have subtle nuances regarding function and none will restore the quality of vision experienced by most people in their earlier years.
-They do however now offer a good chance of spectacle independence after cataract surgery (6-3)
+They do however now offer a good chance of spectacle independence after cataract surgery (113)

-Primary acquired melanosis Conjunctival pigmentation that develops in mid-life and has the potential to become malignant in some cases (3-9)
+Primary acquired melanosis Conjunctival pigmentation that develops in mid-life and has the potential to become malignant in some cases (58)

 Primary intraocular lymphoma Intraocular lymphoma may be primary, arising in the retina or vitreous, or less commonly secondary due to metastatic spread of systemic lymphoma.
-Primary intraocular lymphoma is a subset of primary central nervous system lymphoma (PCNSL) and intracranial disease develops in over two-thirds of patients who initially have isolated ocular disease (11-7)
+Primary intraocular lymphoma is a subset of primary central nervous system lymphoma (PCNSL) and intracranial disease develops in over two-thirds of patients who initially have isolated ocular disease (230)

-Proliferative diabetic retinopathy (PDR) Diabetic retinopathy that includes dot and blot haemorrhages, and cotton wool spots, but also new vessel formation at the disc, retina or iris (9-11) Proptosis Forward displacement of the eye due orbital tumours or inflammation, or thyroid eye disease
+Proliferative diabetic retinopathy (PDR) Diabetic retinopathy that includes dot and blot haemorrhages, and cotton wool spots, but also new vessel formation at the disc, retina or iris (180)

+Proptosis Forward displacement of the eye due orbital tumours or inflammation, or thyroid eve disease (214)(216)

-(10-5, 10-6) Pseudo-esotropia Where there is no true strabismus, and the apparent in-turning of the eyes is an illusion caused by the lid contour, or a prominent epicanthal fold, or a broad base of nose (13-2)
+Pseudo-esotropia Where there is no true strabismus, and the apparent in-turning of the eyes is an illusion caused by the lid contour, or a prominent epicanthal fold, or a broad base of nose (272)

 Pseudoexfoliation This is a basement membrane disease that manifests only in the eyes.
-It produces a flakiness to the anterior capsule of the lens and this material may block the trabecular meshwork and cause intraocular pressure elevation (7-4)
+It produces a flakiness to the anterior capsule of the lens and this material may block the trabecular meshwork and cause intraocular pressure elevation (125)

 Pseudomembranes Sheets of white/grey tissue on the conjunctiva that peel off easily.
-Seen typically in adenoviral conjunctivitis (3-5)
+Seen typically in adenoviral conjunctivitis (50)

-Pseudotumour cerebri (PTC) See Idiopathic intra-cranial hypertension (IIH) (12-5)
+Pseudotumour cerebri (PTC) See Idiopathic intra-cranial hypertension (IIH) (240)

 Pterygium Redness and thickening of the conjunctiva, extending over the limbus onto the cornea.
 Usually medial, but can be lateral.
-Small ones require no treatment but larger ones may require surgical removal (3-7)
+Small ones require no treatment but larger ones may require surgical removal (54)

 Ptosis Drooping of the upper lid 2 mm or greater below the normal height.
-Involutional ptosis is by far the most common form of acquired ptosis but other forms such as neurogenic (third nerve palsy or Horner's syndrome), myogenic, mechanical, traumatic and myasthenic ptoses are seen (2-5)
+Involutional ptosis is by far the most common form of acquired ptosis but other forms such as neurogenic (third nerve palsy or Horner's syndrome), myogenic, mechanical, traumatic and myasthenic ptoses are seen (28)

 Pupil block This is when the pupil margin adheres to the lens and blocks flow of aqueous from the posterior chamber to the anterior chamber.
-In turn this causes bowing forward of the iris which blocks the drainage angle and leads to acute marked pressure rise (acute angle closure glaucoma) (7-5)
+In turn this causes bowing forward of the iris which blocks the drainage angle and leads to acute marked pressure rise (acute angle closure glaucoma) (127)